duncanbradley/thesis/reproducibility.md

 ## Reasons for Sharing

-Supporting third parties in reproducing research may increases perceptions of the robustness and reliability (Sandve et al., 2013).
-Sharing details is crucial for assessing the credibility of research.
-Reproducibility supports identification of errors in analysis (Klein et al., 2018).
-Scientific approaches requires that researchers may indepdentently authenticate other researchers’ conclusions (Blischak et al., 2019).
-This is a duty (Sandve et al., 2013).

-Authors may feel the advantages of reproducible practices even more than their peers (Piccolo and Frampton, 2016).
-For example, working towards reproducibility can save time and effort (Sandve et al., 2013), and sharing resources permanently is insurance against loss of those resources *Klein et al. (2018)*.
+**There are many convincing arguments for reproducibility.
+Scientific approaches require that researchers can properly assess the credibility of research (Klein et al., 2018) and independently authenticate other researchers’ conclusions (Blischak et al., 2019) and .
+Thus, supporting third parties in reproducing research can increase perceptions of its robustness and reliability (Sandve et al., 2013).
+This also facilitates identification of errors in analysis (Klein et al., 2018).
+In addition to these motivating factors, authors may appreciate the advantages of reproducible practices even more than their peers (Piccolo and Frampton, 2016).
+For example, these practices can save time and effort (Sandve et al., 2013), and sharing resources permanently provides insurance against the loss of those resources (Klein et al., 2018).**

 ## Definitions